paulvid/mtg-vision/README.md

 **Description:**

-This step is transfer learning; it retrains the ssd_inception_v2_coco model with images generated
+This step is transfer learning; it retrains the ssd_inception_v2_coco model with images generated.
+*Note: you can stop the training at any time by ctrl-c; training will restart based on last checkpoint*

 ### Training the model
 ```